 Don't miss these coffee station ideas for your next holiday party.
 Set up a Christmas coffee bar for your guests to mix and match their own flavored coffee drinks.

 Handyman Tim is the big coffee drinker around here.
 I'm more of a whipped cream and caramel syrup with a splash of coffee kind of girl.
-I usually only indulge when I'm out running errands.
-Coffee is not usually the first thing I think of when it comes to entertaining and Every.
-Single.
-Year.
-I get caught a little unprepared and a little surprised when our house guests are begging to know where we keep the K-cups.
+I usually only indulge with the popular holiday drinks from Starbucks when I'm out running errands.

 But not this year!

 This year, I'm heading into the entertaining season PREPARED.
 I took just a few minutes to pull together a handful of items to make a sweet and simple holiday coffee bar for our guests.
 Everything can be made far in advance (like right now!) and stored in your fridge for weeks so you can pull it out in a pinch.

 Imagine how delighted they'll be whipping up a homemade peppermint mocha or my very favorite Caramel Brulee latte!